TULiberalArts/English/pages/next-stops.md

 title: Next Stops
 permalink: /next-stops/
 layout: page
-meta-keywords: ''
-description: >-
 published: true
 ---

 ## Next Stops

+Students who major in English go on to careers in university and secondary teaching, law, library and information science, editing and publishing, media and the arts, and non-profit organizations.
 Recently, English students have secured internships in numerous fields across many industries, including:

 - Philadelphia Museum of Art
 - Wilma Theater